gobolinux/Documentation/content/Documentation/Boot-Themes/Testing-a-boot-theme.md

 Of course, this script is also useful to see how the various boot themes are, so that you can choose which one is your favorite.

-Note: Some themes may not display correctly in an Xterm/Konsole/other graphical terminal, or with a non-standard console font.
+{{% notice note %}} Some themes may not display correctly in an Xterm/Konsole/other graphical terminal, or with a non-standard console font.
 It's probably best to run TestBootTheme in the same environment you boot in!
+{{% /notice %}}